 - Blueberries: Fresh fruit at the peak of its season is always the best choice when jam making.
 You can make jam with frozen blueberries, but I prefer fresh.

-- Brown sugar: I used light brown sugar in this recipe.
+- Sweetener: Granulated sugar is the most common sweetener used to make jam.
+I used light brown sugar in this recipe.
 Dark brown sugar has more molasses and moisture and can be used, as well.
+Honey is another option.

 - Lemon juice: Citrus juice naturally contains pectin, which is why it is added to fruit to make jam.